Our Shelter Community Blog

 Estill County Animal Shelter in Ravenna, Kentucky, is not fancy.
 In fact, the dogs bunk three and four to a kennel and stretch their legs by running around inside the small metal building while their kennels are being cleaned.
 But they are all safe.
 Even if they may be a bit cramped (for now…), they want for nothing in terms of food, vaccines, dewormers, toys, and certainly canine companionship.

-Before You Surrender Your Dog: What to Do First
+Before You Surrender Your Dog: Resources, Alternatives, and What to Try First

 Every year, countless dogs enter shelters, often for reasons that could have been resolved with the right support.
 There may be options that allow you to keep your dog, or at least ensure a better outcome for them.